mishrasur7/blog-list-app/README.md

 Your site is now running at <a href="http://localhost:3000">http://localhost:3000</a>

+This application is in initial developing phase.
 Registering new users through client is not yet available but you can test by logging with following credentials:

 ```shell
     username: missuraj